Polyphasic sleep: In extreme situations

-NASA

 NASA, in cooperation with the National Space Biomedical Research Institute, has funded research on napping.
 Despite NASA recommendations that astronauts sleep eight hours a day when in space, they usually have trouble sleeping eight hours at a stretch, so the agency needs to know about the optimal length, timing and effect of naps.
 Professor David Dinges of the University of Pennsylvania School of Medicine led research in a laboratory setting on sleep schedules which combined various amounts of "anchor sleep", ranging from about four to eight hours in length, with no nap or daily naps of up to 2.5 hours.
 Longer naps were found to be better, with some cognitive functions benefiting more from napping than others.
 Vigilance and basic alertness benefited the least while working memory benefited greatly.
 Naps in the individual subjects' biological daytime worked well, but naps in their nighttime were followed by much greater sleep inertia lasting up to an hour.

-Italian Air Force

 The Italian Air Force (Aeronautica Militare Italiana) also conducted experiments for their pilots.
 In schedules involving night shifts and fragmentation of duty periods through the entire day, a sort of polyphasic sleeping schedule was studied.
 Subjects were to perform two hours of activity followed by four hours of rest (sleep allowed), this was repeated four times throughout the 24-hour day.
 Subjects adopted a schedule of sleeping only during the final three rest periods in linearly increasing duration.
 The AMI published findings that "total sleep time was substantially reduced as compared to the usual 7–8 hour monophasic nocturnal sleep" while "maintaining good levels of vigilance as shown by the virtual absence of EEG microsleeps."
 EEG microsleeps are measurable and usually unnoticeable bursts of sleep in the brain while a subject appears to be awake.
 Nocturnal sleepers who sleep poorly may be heavily bombarded with microsleeps during waking hours, limiting focus and attention.